 Welcome to the School of Biological Sciences

-At the School of Biological Sciences, our vision is to provide relevant value driven training and research of international standard, focussed on proven expertness within the environmental sciences.
+At the School of Biological Sciences, our vision is to provide relevant, value driven training and research of international standard that is focussed on proven expertise within the environmental sciences.
 We also offer a unique BSc degree in Tourism where subject specific disciplines of Botany, Zoology and Geography are combined with Tourism.
-The structuring of the School consists of basic biological subject groups such as Zoology, Microbiology and Botany.
-The academics in these three subject groups are highly skilled, all possess PhDs and 60% are National Research Foundation rated scientists.
-Our four different honours programmes provide students with a unique suite of disciplines to form the basis for comprehensive multidisciplinary training and research to equip students in becoming well-rounded environmental scientists.
+The structuring of the School consists of subject groups in the basic biological sciences of Zoology, Microbiology and Botany.
+The academics in these three subject groups are highly skilled, all possess PhDs and many are National Research Foundation rated scientists.

 Environmental scientists are active as fundamental biologists and academics, researchers, nature conservationists, grassland managers, environmental managers, environmental consultants, impact assessors and the tourism industry.